goonlagoon/chainlink-lp/readme.md

 Spark Web UI: http://localhost:8080/
 HDFS Web UI: http://localhost:9870/explorer.html#/user/root/

-Captured metrics are cleaned and loaded by append-only jobs running at 5 minute intervals.
+Captured metrics are cleaned and loaded by append-only pyspark jobs running at 5 minute intervals.

 To access the SQL command line of the indexed RDBMS: